Charmungo98/project1-ivar-the-boneless/README.md

     - **Navigation Bar**

-      - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.
+      - Hovering on the different navigation bar's links will trigger the hover effect, highlighting the link for the customer.

       - Clicking on the navigation bar's links will bring the viewer to the specified page.